Testing and exporting your emails with Beefree

 The PDF export gives you the following options:

-- One long document (Desktop version)
+- One long document - Desktop or Mobile version

-- US Letter
+- US Letter - Portrait or Landscape

-- A4
+- A4 - Portrait or Landscape

-- A3
+- A3 - Portrait or Landscape

 Keep in mind that PDFs are not mobile-responsive.
-Use One long document (Mobile version) to generate a PDF that matches the mobile preview for your design.
+Use One long document - Mobile version to generate a PDF that matches the mobile preview for your design.
 All other options will match the desktop preview of your design.

 Now you can include additional information on PDF exports.
 You'll find the included details at the top of your PDF document.
 For emails, you can add a subject and preheader.
 For pages, you can add a title and meta description.
 To do this, enable the Add details to PDF toggle.
 You can manage these fields from the details page or directly from within the modal.